k0mp1ex/where-are-you/README.md

 ---

 - It's slow!
 Any plans to improve the search performance?
 - Yeah, this scripted version has its limitations.
-In a heavy modded and/or low-end PCs the search time can be pretty high.
-Try to avoid using wildcards because the searching is way slower with it.
-I do plan to release a SKSE version to improve the search performance.
+I tried my best to shift the searching to Lua scripts and that helped a lot performance wise.
+I still plan to release a SKSE plugin to improve the search performance and also deal with some other script limitations.

 ---